Blacksod Lighthouse: History

-In addition to being attendant lighthouse keepers, the Sweeney family were also local postmasters.
-During the late 1970s, the post office was re-located from its original site at the old coastguard station a new bungalow, with a post office attached at the top of the Lighthouse road.
+In addition to being attendant lighthouse keepers, Maureen and Ted Sweeney were also local postmasters.
+During the late 1970s, the post office was re-located from its original site at the old coastguard station to a new bungalow, built at the top of the Lighthouse road.
 While this was being built and with the permission of both Irish Lights and the Department of Posts and Telegraphs, the Blacksod Post Office was accommodated in one of the rooms under the lighthouse tower, marking the first and only time a post office formed part of a working lighthouse.

 Towards the end of 1969, Blacksod became the helicopter base for Eagle Island and Blackrock Island lighthouses for the monthly visits of the attendant keepers to the lights on the two islands.

-The house at Blacksod was badly damaged in 1991 when large seas broke the Southern sea wall causing damage to the radio room and store sheds, While still used today by The Commissioners of Irish Lights for helicopters visiting the offshore lighthouses Blacksod is a vital location for the Irish Coast Guard search and rescue helicopters operating off the west coast as a forward refuelling station.
+The house at Blacksod was badly damaged in 1991 when large seas broke the Southern sea wall causing damage to the radio room and store sheds.
+While still used today by The Commissioners of Irish Lights for helicopters visiting the offshore lighthouses Blacksod is a vital location for the Irish Coast Guard search and rescue helicopters operating off the west coast as a forward refuelling station.
 The lighthouse, which used to be a family home, was later opened as a visitor centre, and offers guided tours.